Mark Reid, Marriage & Family Therapist

 There are three mistakes people make that prevents an apology from happening:

 1. You don't think you did anything wrong.
-Chances are you didn't necessarily do anything wrong and yet you hurt your partner.
+Chances are you didn't necessarily do anything wrong but you still hurt your partner.

-3. You explain why you did what you did that caused the hurt, thinking that if you have a good explanation it will relieve the pain.
+3. You explain why you did what you did that caused the hurt, thinking that if you have a good explanation, they will understand and it will relieve the pain.
+Explanation before repair feels like defensiveness to the injured person.
+It may be appropriate to explain why you did it but only after solid repair.
+Explanations can be helpful when making an agreement to prevent the injury from happening again.

 Your cue to apologize, or repair, is whether your partner has been hurt by something you did or said.
 Saying you are sorry is uncomfortable.
 It is hard to admit shortcomings and acknowledge mistakes.
 But when you hurt your partner, taking responsibility is the key to restoring trust in the relationship.